jbaumbach/socialtagg-web/README.md

   Be sure to run all the tests after updating your components.
 Something may have broken.

+## SSL Certs on Heroku

+   Follow the instructions about adding the SSL add-on on the Heroku site.
+Refer to the document "socialtagg-entered-csr-data.txt" which may or may not be in Assembla.  :)

 ## Misc Info

   The HTML template used by SocialTagg's website is here: http://vasterad.com/themes/centum/shortcodes.html